Orencia (Abatacept) is a biologic medication used to treat rheumatoid arthritis, as well as some other types of arthritis.

 Patients should coordinate with their doctor to stop treatment before any surgery.
 It can be re-started once things have healed and there’s no sign of infection.

-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Orencia.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Orencia.